neonrust/log4go/README.md

 Hierarchies of loggers may be created.
 Slightly different from log4j and Python's logging module, the hierarchy is formatted akin to a file system path: `base/child/grandchild` (log4j uses dots as separator; e.g. `base.child.grandchild`).
 Root logger has no name (or rather, an empty string).

-Each `Logger` instance has at least one `Handler` associated to it.
+Any `Logger` instance may have any number of `Handler` associated to it.
+When a log message is issued, it starts at the `Logger` instance used and up towards the root, passing it to all `Handler` instances it finds along the way.
-The `Logger` might have a `Level` set, to limit the logging to that level and above.
-However, by default it has no level set, which means it will use the level from first ancestor that has it set.
+The `Logger` might have a `Level` set; dropping all messages that has a logging level below that level.
+However, by default it has no level set, which means it will use the level from the first ancestor that has it set.
+If none have level set, `WARNING` is the default.

 ## Handlers ##